How the nervous system affects your results: why exhausting workouts aren't more effective

 If you're working out consistently, eating well, and STILL not seeing results after several months, it could be for one (or all) of these three reasons.
 Shannon discusses how these three common workout elements can cause plateauing or declining results, and eventually cause frustrating joint pain.

 Exercise can INCREASE or DECREASE your metabolism

-To have a lean, fit body that isn't falling apart, you have to be wise with your workouts.
 In this episode, Dr. Shannon discusses some common workout mistakes that can actually decrease your metabolism and lead to less desirable long-term results.
 She also discusses how you can use exercise to IMPROVE your metabolism using four training concepts.